 Bar España is one of the classic tapas bars in Palma.
 Hidden close to Plaça Major Bar España is always crowded.
 And this is part of the unique atmosphere.
 You can eat at one of the tables but I’d rather go for the bar and enjoy the hustle and bustle.

-Santi Taura’s COR Barra i Taula became a hot place for foodies right away.
-Traditional Mallorcan dishes refined to a modern taste, and with an unmistakable twist.
-Located next to popular Mercat de l’Olivar the ingredients couldn’t be any fresher.
+Santi Taura’s COR Barra i Taula became a hot spot for foodies right away.
+Traditional Mallorcan dishes refined to a modern taste and with an unmistakable twist.
+Located next to Mercat de l’Olivar the ingredients couldn’t be any fresher.

 La Vieja is the go-to place if you love food from the Canary Islands.
 Chef Jonay Hernandez moved from Tenerife to Mallorca.
-And his restaurant in Palma became popular among neighbors and visitors in no time.
-For the quality of his dishes as well as for its instagramabilty.
+And his restaurant in Palma became popular among locals and visitors in no time.
+For the quality of his dishes as well as for its instagramability.

 OMBU is situated in the heart of Palma at Plaça de la Reina next to splendid Borne.
-If you need a break from exhibitions and window shopping, stop right here and enjoy some of Palma’s finest tapas.
-Famous for it’s creative cuisine, OMBU was among the winners at TaPalma twice.
+If you need a break from exhibitions and window shopping, stop right here and relish some of Palma’s finest tapas.
+Famous for its creative cuisine, OMBU was among the winners at TaPalma twice.

-Of course, there are a lot more tapas places in Palma, many of them you find on my blog.
+Of course, there are a lot more tapas places in Palma, many of them you find here on Estilo Palma.
 If you miss your personal favorite, though, please let me know.
 Because with Estilo Palma it’s like with tapas: Sharing is caring.